 First Alert Sunday into Monday: Rain, storms, and gusty winds develop

 CHARLOTTE, N.C.
-(WBTV) - Tonight will be clear and mild, with overnight low temperatures around 60 degrees by daybreak Friday.
-The mountains will start off with Friday morning low temperatures in the lower 50s.
+(WBTV) - Tonight will be mostly clear and mild, with overnight low temperatures in the upper 60s, with lower 60s in the mountains.

 - Saturday: Few late day storms, with lower 90s